 We research, develop and disseminate the theory and practice of Conflict Resolution (CR) throughout a national and international network.
 Why?
-Because CR skills build stronger and more unified organisations and more rewarding relationships.
+Because CR skills build stronger and more unified organisations, more rewarding relationships and conflict-resolving communities.

 Conflict Resolution skills and advocacy are vital for a well-run society where we aim for peace, human rights and ecological care.
 Every human need and our very survival depend on our skill to communicate non-violently and creatively.

-Our network also includes teachers and trainers in CR skills as well as mediation and alternative dispute resolution practitioners.
+Our network includes individuals who choose to improve and demonstrate good conflict resolution skills in their personal and working lives.
+It also includes teachers and trainers in CR skills as well as mediation and dispute resolution practitioners.
 CRN maintains close links with CR programs at universities, and supports trainers and educators at every level in the community.

 Over the years, CRN has developed a comprehensive range of teaching manuals, trained thousands of trainers and directly taught CR skills to individuals and organisations.
 We have facilitated the resolution of personal, organisational and community conflicts, influenced CR training in school and university curricula and brought a CR focus to many social and political issues.